Nature for all.

 OUR HISTORY

 Rocky Mountain Ascent is the successor of the Knights of Heroes Foundation (KOH), a nonprofit organization that was started in 2007 in response to a growing need for positive adult mentorship for Gold Star Children.
 In 2018, KOH began hosting day and overnight trips for children from group homes in Colorado Springs.
 These visits sparked a passion in KOH volunteers and graduates, who committed to expanding the program working with local youth in the foster care system.
-Rocky Mountain Ascent was officially established in 2022, growing each year since.
+As major combat operations overseas ended and the population of Gold Star children declined, RMA's founders recognized a growing local need: Colorado youth in foster care, group homes, and shelters were facing the same barriers to nature, mentorship, and stability that KOH had spent 15 years addressing.
+RMA was established in 2022 to bring that same model of nature-based healing to Colorado's most vulnerable youth and families.